Milkymap/multimodal-hand-gesture-recognition/README.md

     * predicting
         * this module allows to make real time prediction
         * it is based on opencv and keras
+    * utilities
+        * contains usefull function such as :
+        * matrix generation
+        * sign drawing
+        * model creation
+    * static
+        * contains image and font for the readme
 * following files
     * git config
         * .gitignore